medz/webfetch/README.md

 # Web-standard APIs

-**stdweb** is a standard WEB APIs compatibility library, its purpose is to eliminate Dart-specific syntax.
+**stdweb** is a standard Web APIs compatibility library, its purpose is to eliminate Dart-specific syntax.

 ## Why do you need **stdweb**?